rs-station/careless/README.md

 <a name="frenchwilson">2</a>: French, S., and K. Wilson.
 “On the Treatment of Negative Intensity Observations.”
 Acta Crystallographica Section A: Crystal Physics, Diffraction, Theoretical and General Crystallography 34, no. 4 (July 1, 1978): 517–25. https://doi.org/10.1107/S0567739478001114.

+## Examples

+### PYP Time Resolved Data
+The goal of this example is to demonstrate how `Careless` can be used to create an isomorphous difference map between time points in a time resolved experiment.
+You will find data from a time resolved experiment conducted at BioCARS on photoactive yellow protein (PYP).
+PYP undergoes a trans to cis isomerization when it is exposed to blue light.
+The data set consisted of 20 dark images and 20 images which were acquired 2ms after the arrival of a blue laser pulse.
+For starters, let's enter the data directory and have a look around.
+Type
+    cd [Path to your careless installation]/data/laue/pyp
+    ls

+You will see the following items:
+ - 2ms.pdb (Atomic model for the excited state)
+ - 2ms_varEll.mtz (Unmerged reflections from the 2ms timepoint)
+ - ligands.cif (A parameter file which tells PHENIX how to interpret the chromophore during refinement)
+ - off.pdb (Atomic model of the ground state)
+ - off_varEll.mtz (Unmerged reflections from the dark images)
+ - refine.eff (A PHENIX refinement parameter file)

+Because we will have to supply metadata from the mtz files, let's first have  look at what is inside them.
+This can be easily done with a command line script supplied by [ReciprocalSpaceship](https://hekstra-lab.github.io/reciprocalspaceship/) which will have been installed when you installed `Careless`.
+Type `rs.mtzdump off_varEll.mtz`; you should something like the following output.
+    Spacegroup: P63
+    Extended Hermann-Mauguin name: P 63
+    Unit cell dimensions: 66.900 66.900 40.954 90.000 90.000 120.000

+    mtz.head():

+                  X      Y  Wavelength     I  SigI  BATCH  PARTIAL H  K   L
+    14 -10 -24 12.4  992.8   1.0406566 237.5  38.6      0    False
+    13 -7  -22 20.3 1063.3   1.1311072 46.25 35.82      0    False
+    14 -5  -23 20.7 1139.3   1.0808493  95.0 32.92      0    False
+       -9  -24 21.0 1021.5   1.0358433  98.0 32.48      0    False
+    13 -6  -22 34.7 1093.3   1.1206307 28.75 27.95      0    False

+    mtz.describe():

+                   X          Y  Wavelength          I       SigI      BATCH
+    count  44914.000  44914.000   44914.000  4.491e+04  44914.000  44914.000
+    mean    1021.107   1019.350       1.091  4.790e+03     79.440      9.485
+    std      537.324    540.376       0.043  3.003e+04     75.860      5.764
+    min       12.400     10.900       1.020  1.050e+00     16.880      0.000
+    25%      545.800    541.600       1.054  1.095e+02     49.360      4.000
+    50%     1038.000   1015.850       1.086  3.442e+02     58.270      9.000
+    75%     1491.075   1495.175       1.124  1.410e+03     78.758     14.000
+    max     2037.600   2037.100       1.180  1.028e+06   1594.960     19.000

+    mtz.dtypes:

+    X               MTZReal
+    Y               MTZReal
+    Wavelength      MTZReal
+    I             Intensity
+    SigI             Stddev
+    BATCH             Batch
+    PARTIAL            bool
+    dtype: object

+From this we can see what metadata we have in the files.
+We will choose to use the following metadata in our `careless` model
+ - X (The detector X position in pixels for the Bragg peak)
+ - Y (The detector Y position in pixels for the Bragg peak)
+ - Wavelength (The wavelength of each reflection)
+ - BATCH (The image number on which each reflection was observed)
+ - dHKL (The resolution of the reflection.
+This is a special metadata key which is always made available in `careless` models.
+You can read more about special keys `Scaling Models` section above)

+Now that we have identified the metadata keys we want to use, we can create an output directory and run `careless`.

+	mkir merge
+    careless poly \
+      --separate-files \
+      --iterations=30000 \
+      --learning-rate=0.001 \
+      --isigi-cutoff=1. \
+      --wavelength-key='Wavelength' \
+      "X,Y,Wavelength,BATCH,dHKL" \
+      off_varEll.mtz \
+      2ms_varEll.mtz \
+      merge/pyp

+Here's a breakdown of what each argument means.
+ - the `--separate-files` flag tells `careless` we would like to keep the reflection sin `off_varEll.mtz` and `2ms_varEll.mtz` separate during merging.
+Without this flag, `careless` would output a single `mtz` file containing the average structure factors for the two data sets.
+ - `--iterations` is how many gradient steps to take
+ - `--learning-rate` is the learning rate used by the Adam optimizer, and 0.001 is the default value.
+ - the `--isigi-cutoff` tells `careless` to discard reflections for which `I/Sigi < 1.`.
+Without this flag, `careless` would produce a more complete data set, but the difference signal would be somewhat diminished.
+ - when processing polychromatic data, it is necessary to provide a `--wavelength-key`. `careless` will use this information to structure the harmonic deconvolution in the likelihood function.
+ - Immediately after the optional `--` arguments, the user must supply a *comma separated* string of *metadata keys*.
+ - the next block of arguments are the *input mtz(s)*
+ - the final argument is always the *output filename* base.

+Running the optimization will take different amounts of time depending on your particular hardware.
+Once it is completed, the output files will appear in the `merge/` directory.